rung/training-devenv-security/1-exercise1/README.md

 $ sqlite3 ~/.config/gcloud/credentials.db "select value from credentials;"
 ```

 - Caution: If you are on Cloud Shell, the credential is not stored on the terminal.
-You can access to the credential as follows
+You can access the credential as follows
 ```
 # Get Access Token
 $ curl "http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/token" -H "Metadata-Flavor: Google"